 Step 3: After copying and pasting the folder from disk C to, let’s say, disk D, remember to delete the original program folder from drive C.

-The Cleanup registry
+The Cleanup Registry

 The cleanup phase comes last after migrating an application from the default installation disk C to another disk partition.
 It entails cleaning up the registry by removing any program elements that aren’t meant to be there -in this case, the relocated program(s).
 The idea is to eliminate potential conflicts that may arise during the execution of the migrated program(s) from their new location.
-Head over to the registry and remove any program leftovers following the application migration to an alternative local drive.
+Head to the registry and remove any program leftovers following the application migration to an alternative local drive.

 1. Does migrating the software affect the stability of the program?